kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 The test set of images contains 234 'Normal' chest x-rays and 390 'Pneumonia' chest x-rays.
 The best model is able to achieve an overall accuracy of **95.3%**.
-However, this is not the best metric to use in this case as the two classes in our data set are not balanced, and so accuracy will provide a misleading perspective on the network's capability.
+However, this is not the best metric to use in this case as the two classes in our data set are not balanced, and so accuracy will provide a misleading perspective on the network's capabilities.
 I plot the confusion matrix for these classes below, with the fraction of cases out of each type of classification, along with the integer number of cases in parentheses.
 In summary from the confusion matrix the best model achieves: